% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 year = {2025},

-abstract = {The amyloid cascade hypothesis, proposed over 30 years
+abstract = {The amyloid cascade hypothesis, proposed over 30 years ago,

-disease (AD) pathogenesis.
-Though controversial, recent
+(AD) pathogenesis.
+Though controversial, recent clinical

-clinical successes with Aβ-targeting therapies have
+successes with Aβ-targeting therapies have reinforced its

-reinforced its importance.
-However, these treatments have
+importance.
+However, these treatments have shown only modest

-therapeutic potential and biosafety concerns.
-This review
+potential and biosafety concerns.
+This review explores

-explores current understanding of Aβ seeds, including
+current understanding of Aβ seeds, including challenges in

-Aβ seeds, and biosafety issues when working with Aβ
+biosafety issues when working with Aβ seeds.},

 subtyp = {Review Article},